 NSAIDS can be taken with most other medications.
 When you are taking NSAIDS, it is very important that your doctors know if you are taking any other medicine.
 This includes prescription and non-prescription medicines as well as birth control pills, vitamins, and herbal supplements.

 What else should I know?

-These medicines should be taken regularly in order to be most effective.
+These medicines are also used for acute pain such as headache or menstrual cramps.
+When using as treatment for arthritis symptoms, these medicines should be taken regularly in order to be most effective.
 When first beginning on NSAIDS, it may take 2 weeks or more to get the maximum benefit.
 Please tell you doctor if you are to have any type of surgery, including dental work.
 Sometimes these drugs may be stopped for a short time prior to surgery.